Vehicle size class: Japan

 Vehicle size classes in Japan are rather simple compared to other regions.
 The classifications were established under the Japanese Government's Road Vehicle Act of 1951.
 There are just three different classes defined by regulations.
 The dimension regulations are enforced to exact measurements.
-These standards of classification are enforced on all vehicles within the jurisdiction of Japan, and no special consideration is made for the vehicles' origination of manufacture.
+These standards of classification are enforced on all vehicles within the jurisdiction of Japan, and no special consideration is made for the vehicles' origin of manufacture.
 The Japanese law regulates all vehicles that do not travel on railroads (traditional or maglev), or are not powered by physically contacting overhead power lines.
 The law regulates vehicles that are powered by an autonomous power source.
 Smaller cars are more popular in Japan due to the confined driving conditions and speed limits.